HOW SAFE IS YOUR GOLF CLUB?

 If you have had accidents, near miss accidents or property damage from golf balls at your golf club, then now is the time to take preventative action.
 Do not wait until a serious accident occurs and a disaster befalls your golf club.

 To arrange an initial consultation please contact Greg Rollingson or David Webb on 020 3590 0550.
-Our experienced team have handled many golf injury (and other personal injury cases) either for the injured party, golf clubs or insurance companies.
+Our experienced team have handled many golf course injury claims (and other personal injury cases) either for the injured party, golf clubs or insurance companies.

 TAKE A LOOK AT